+One of the reasons we venture to this area is to search for Beautiful Nuthatch.
+As its name implies, this is a spectacular bird.
+It has a close association with Sultan Tit and we'll be keeping a beady eye (and ear) open looking for Sultan Tits as well, in the hope that a Beautiful Nuthatch is nearby.
+We're also likely to see both the similar Chestnut-bellied and White-tailed Nuthatches.
 This is a very birdy area, and we're sure to accumulate a long bird list as we go about our search.
 This area also gives us our first chance to see the hulking Rufous-necked Hornbill, while other crowd favorites include the likes of Blue-bearded Bee-eater, Greater Yellownape, Black-eared Shrike-babbler, Maroon Oriole and the delightfully tiny Golden Babbler.
 We should also add to our laughingthrushes with Rufous-necked and White-crested Laughingthrushes, along with close relatives like Rusty-fronted Barwing, Silver-eared Mesia and Red-faced Liocichla.
 We'll also be sure to give the bare trees a scan as the tiny Fire-breasted Flowerpecker and flashy Orange-bellied Leafbirds frequently perch up.
-A wide range of other species will be seen, and we're also likely to see our first mammals, which might include Gee's Golden Langur and the enormous Black Giant Squirrel.
+Additionally, we will explore some of the bamboo patches here, which hold some scarce species.
+White-hooded Babbler and both White-breasted and Pale-billed Parrotbills are targets, along with others like the rare Broad-billed Warbler and fidgety Rufous-faced Warbler.
+Flocks of Pin-tailed Green Pigeons zoom overhead, while enormous Great Hornbills compete with each other for fruiting trees.
+Rufous-bellied Eagles and Mountain Hawk-Eagles float overhead, while the tall canopies can be searched for the likes of Rufous Woodpeckers and the shy Square-tailed Drongo-Cuckoo.